stripethree/food-formulas/formulas/chicken-tortilla-soup.md

 * Serve with fresh cilantro, tortilla chips, cheese, avocado, etc.

 ### Notes
+For the chicken, I used a whole roasted chicken from HEB.
+Got as much meat out of it as possible, discarded the skin.

 Some notes from Kalinda's original recipe that I might make use of in the future:
 * deglaze veggie pan with broths to get all the flavors!
 * use a dutch oven for soups since you can use an emulsifier and they seem to enhance the flavor